Hardhat-Enterprises/breaking-captcha/README.md

 - [Using deep learning to automatically break CAPTCHAs](https://github.com/tharidu/breakingcaptcha/blob/master/report/CAPTCHA-report.md)
 - [Captcha Images](https://www.kaggle.com/datasets/aadhavvignesh/captcha-images): Captcha Images with different styles, fonts, colors

+## Improving your model:
+There are a number of ways for you to improve your model.
+It can come in the form of adjusting the learning rate of your model, adding regularization features such as batch normalization or dropout and even activation functions.
+In addition, your model can be tested against newly generated data via data augmentation.
+Data Augmentation can be utilizied via Keras's ImageDataGenerator library.
+Examples of these techniques can be viewed through this link: https://www.tensorflow.org/tutorials/images/data_augmentation.

 ## Relevant paper
 - [CAPTCHA Recognition Using Deep Learning with Attached Binary Images](https://www.mdpi.com/2079-9292/9/9/1522/htm#sec3dot2-electronics-09-01522):